 Depending on the context, attaching multiple mesh Objects may be required to further editing a selection.
-In Blender 2.8+ this can be done using Join.
+In Blender 2.8+/2.9+ and newer versions this can be done using Join.

 Design note: as an alternative to Join it’s now possible to edit multiple objects at the same time using multi-object editing – each object remains distinct but can be edited as part of a broader group selection.